Key takeaways

 Are electronic signatures legally binding for insurance documents?

-Yes, when implemented correctly, electronic signatures are legally recognized in most countries.
-Docupilot ensures that every step of the signature process is documented and compliant with relevant laws.
+Yes, when implemented correctly.
+Under ESIGN and UETA, electronic signatures carry the same legal weight as wet signatures provided consumer consent, delivery confirmation, and audit trail requirements are met.
+Docupilot ensures every step of the signature process is documented and compliant with applicable law.